arkworks-rs/snark/README.md

 ## Release Note

-The current release does not yet serve proof composition.
-The [`proof-systems`](proof-systems) subcrate [`darlin`](proof-systems/src/darlin) prepares for the full Darlin protocol suite by providing the traits and structs necessary for proof carrying data, and puts simple Coboundary Marlin proofs into this framework.
+The current release has been audited by [nccgroup](https://www.nccgroup.com).
+However, it does not yet serve proof composition.
+The [`proof-systems`](proof-systems) subcrate [`darlin`](proof-systems/src/darlin) prepares for the full Darlin protocol suite by providing the traits and structs necessary for proof carrying data, and puts simple Coboundary Marlin proofs from [`marlin`](https://github.com/HorizenLabs/marlin) into this framework.
 It further contains additional tools for scaling verification:
 - A batch verifier for Darlin/Marlin proofs, and
 - a post-processor for batches of Darlin/Marlin proofs, which aggregates their dlog hard parts into a single one.